Architectural & Design Patterns Catalog¶

 Pattern: Coordinate long-running transactions across multiple services.

-Key Orchestration Logic (from orchestration.service.ts):
+Key Orchestration Logic (from apps/order-service/src/orchestration/orchestration.service.ts):

 @OnEvent(ORDER_EVENTS.CREATED)